-Local Housing Allowance (LHA) is a new way of working out Housing Benefit and aims to help people on a low income, who live in housing which is rented from a private landlord, pay their rent.
-The LHA rate that applies to you depends on the area in which you live and the number of bedrooms your household needs.
-It is the maximum amount of Housing Benefit you may be entitled to.
-The actual Housing Benefit paid to you depends on your income, capital and household circumstances.
+Local Housing Allowance (LHA) is a way of working out Housing Benefit and aims to help people on a low income, who live in private rented housing, pay their rent.
+The LHA Rate that applies to you depends on the area in which you live and the number of bedrooms your household needs.
+The LHA rate for single people under 35 is based on a room in shared accommodation (however there are some exceptions).

 | Return to Table of Contents